tensorwerk/hangar-py/docs/faq.rst

    have been three scalar data groups from the start?

-So right now it’s not possible to change the schema (shape, dtype) of a datagroup.
+So right now it’s not possible to change the schema (shape, dtype) of a datacell.
 I’ve thought about such a feature for a while now, and while it will require a new user facing API option, its (almost) trivial to make it work in the core.
 It just hasn’t seemed like a priority yet...

 And no, I wouldn’t specify each of those as scalar data groups, they are a related piece of information, and generally would want to be accessed together

-Access patterns should generally dictate how much info is placed in a datagroup
+Access patterns should generally dictate how much info is placed in a datacell

 Is there a performance/space penalty for having lots of small data groups?